Alaricdragon/Starlords_Temp/README.md

   * "playerFactionHasActiveConsole": if set to false, the players faction must not be actively voting on a proposal. if set to true, the players faction must be voting on a proposal
   * "lordActingInPlayerFleet": if set to false, the lord must not be in the player fleet to meet requirements. if set to true, the lord must be in the player fleet to meet requirements.
   * "playerHasCommodity": is a jsonObject contining a set of commodityID's, each with a min and max value. player must have between the min and max value of each commoidty in there cargo bay to meet requirements.
   * "lordsFavItem": is the lord fav item required to meet requirements. set to true for whitelist, and false for blacklist.
 To meet requirements, a lord must have a fav item of one of the 'true' fav items (if any are created in this rule), and must not have a fav item of the 'false' fav items.
+  * "optionOfCurrProposal": is the option of the current proposal the lord must have to meet requirements. set between a "min" and "max" value.
+  * "optionOfPlayerProposal": is the option of the player proposal the lord must have to meet requirements. set between a "min" and "max" value.
+  * "isSwayed": if set to false, the player must have not swayed the lord to support or oppose a proposal. if set to ture, the player must have done
+  * "lordProposalSupporters": always returns false if: lord does not have a proposal active. is the number of supports the lords proposal must have to meet requirements. set between a "min" and "max" value.
+  * "lordProposalOpposers": always returns false if: lord does not have a proposal active. is the number of opposers the lords proposal must have to meet requirements. set between a "min" and "max" value.
+  * "lordProposalPlayerSupports": always returns false if: lord does not have a proposal active. if set to false, the player must not support the lords proposal to meet requirements. if set true, the player must support the lords propossal to meet requirements
+  * "playerProposalSupporters": always returns false if: player does not have a proposal active in the lords faction. is the number of supports the players proposal must have to meet requirements. set between a "min" and "max" value.
+  * "playerProposalOpposers": always returns false if: player does not have a proposal active in the lords faction. is the number of opposers the players proposal must have to meet requirements. set between a "min" and "max" value.
+  * "playerProposalLordSupports": always returns false if: player does not have a proposal active in the lords faction. if set to false, the lord must not support the players proposal. if set to true, the lord must support the players proposal
+  * "curProposalSupporters": always returns false if: there is no active proposal in the lords counsel. is the number of supports the lords factions current proposal must have to meet requirements. set between a "min" and "max" value.
+  * "curProposalOpposers": always returns false if: there is no active proposal in the lords counsel. is the number of supports the lord factions current proposal must have to meet requirements. set between a "min" and "max" value.
+  * "curProposalPlayerSupports": always returns false if: there is no active proposal in the lords counsel. if set to false, the player must not support the current proposal. if set to true, the player must support the current proposal
+  * "curProposalLordSupports": always returns false if: there is no active proposal in the lords counsel. if set to false, the lord must not support the current proposal. if set to true, the lord must support the current proposal
+  * "random": returns true if a random number (called 'range') is less then the total value of all other inputted values.
+    * "range": Integer. this is the range the random number will have
+    * "base": Integer. this is the base value
+    * "playerLordRelation": float. this is playerLordRelation * value.
+    * "opinionOfCurrProposal": float. this is the lords opinion of the current proposal in its faction * value
+    * "opinionOfPlayerProposal": float. this is the lords opinion of the players proposal in its faction * value
 * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"
       * "repIncrease":